BorisMoore/jquery-tmpl/README.md

 ----

+See vBeta1.0.0 tag for released beta version.
+Requires jQuery version 1.4.2.

 jQuery templates contain markup with binding expressions ('Template tags').
-Templates are applied to data objects or arrays, and rendered into the HTML DOM
+Templates are applied to data objects or arrays, and rendered into the HTML DOM.

 Note that documentation for the _jQuery Templates_ plugin is **no longer maintained on the jQuery documentation site**.

-An archive copy of the original documentation (previously at api.jquery.com/category/plugins/templates/) can be found [here] (http://web.archive.org/web/20120920065217/http://api.jquery.com/category/plugins/templates/).
+An archive copy of the original documentation (previously at api.jquery.com/category/plugins/templates/) can be found [here](http://web.archive.org/web/20120920065217/http://api.jquery.com/category/plugins/templates/).

-See also [http://www.borismoore.com/2010/10/jquery-templates-is-now-official-jquery.html] (http://www.borismoore.com/2010/10/jquery-templates-is-now-official-jquery.html) for more background.
+See also [http://www.borismoore.com/2010/10/jquery-templates-is-now-official-jquery.html](http://www.borismoore.com/2010/10/jquery-templates-is-now-official-jquery.html) for more background.

-Live versions of demos from this repository can be found at [http://borismoore.github.io/jquery-tmpl/demos/step-by-step.html] (http://borismoore.github.io/jquery-tmpl/demos/step-by-step.html).
+Live versions of some of the demos from this repository can be found at [http://borismoore.github.io/jquery-tmpl/demos/step-by-step.html](http://borismoore.github.io/jquery-tmpl/demos/step-by-step.html).

 <p>The beta1 version of jQuery Templates is available on CDN at:
 <ul>